Hiiirad/personal-notes/README.md

 - Don't change this file.
 - Please break your PR into different commits.
 - Write good commit messages.
-- If you forked this repository and want to change or add something, make sure to update it before your a new PR using `git pull`.
+- If you forked this repository and want to change or add something, make sure to update it before your new PR, using `git pull`.

 ## License
 This project is licensed under the GPL-3.0 License - see the [LICENSE](./LICENSE) file for details.